ovn-org/ovn-kubernetes/README.md

 On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments.

-# Master Based Ovn-Kubernetes Images
+# Master Based OVN-Kubernetes Images

 With every PR that is merged into master, ovn-kubernetes images are automatically rebuilt and pushed to ghcr.io (i.e [ovn-org's packages](https://github.com/orgs/ovn-org/packages))